mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 servers=server1,server2,server3
 user=myuser
 passwd=mypwd
 ```

-Note that from MaxScale 2.2.1 onwards, the module name is `mariadbmon`; up until
+From MaxScale 2.2.1 onwards, the module name is `mariadbmon` instead of
-MaxScale 2.2.0 it was `mysqlmon`.
-The name `mysqlmon` has been deprecated but can
+`mysqlmon`.
+The old name can still be used.
-still be used, although it will cause a warning to be logged.

-The user requires the REPLICATION CLIENT privilege to successfully monitor the
+The `user` requires the REPLICATION CLIENT privilege to successfully monitor the
 state of the servers.
+SUPER privilege is required for cluster manipulation
+features such as failover.

 ```
 MariaDB [(none)]> grant replication client on *.* to 'maxscale'@'maxscalehost';